pcdshub/atef/docs/source/upcoming_release_notes/221-enh_status_out.rst

 Features
 --------
-- Adds results summary page accessible from run-mode
+- Adds results summary page accessible from run-mode in the `atef config` GUI
 - Adds icons to run-mode tree view

 Bugfixes